Port Orleans Resort Room Rates

 (All prices include tax at 12.5%)

-- ‘Extra Magic Hours’ (access to selected theme parks an hour before regular guest opening, or 2-3 hours after) has been replaced with 30 minutes of pre-opening access.
+- ‘Extra Magic Hours’ (access to selected theme parks an hour before regular guest opening, or 2-3 hours after) has been replaced with 30 minutes of pre-opening access for all theme parks.

 - The free Disney’s Magical Express return bus transfer service from Orlando International Airport has been permanently discontinued, you now have to pay for a transfer via bus or taxi.